PiperBatey/holdings_dl/README.md

 Only one input file can be accepted at a time.
 If a file specified with the `--file` flag does not exist in the local directory, the program will quit with an error message.
-If the file exists but is not in the proper format (plain text ETF symbols followed by `\n`), the program will encounter undefined behavior.
+If the file exists but is not in the proper format (plain text ETF symbols followed by a newline), the program will encounter undefined behavior.

 ## Resources